 How many patients report receiving advice from their GP or practice nurse about diet and/or physical exercise?

-Are obese patients with BMI greater than or equal to 30 more likely to report this advice?
+Are obese patients with BMI≥30 more likely than non-obese patients to report this advice?

-Description: In June 2017, for a medical student project, I undertook a survey supported by my educational supervisor and conducted an audit of patients at an inner city practice asking about their compliance to the UK Department of Health dietary and physical exercise recommendations and whether they reported receiving advice about these from their GP or practice nurse.
+Description: In June 2017, for a medical student project supported by my educational supervisor, I undertook a survey of patients at an inner city practice asking about their compliance to the UK Department of Health dietary and physical exercise recommendations and whether they reported receiving advice about these from their GP or practice nurse.
 The recommendations suggest eating at least five portions of fruit and vegetables daily, and taking 30 minutes of moderate exercise at least five times a week.

 Consecutive patients aged ≥16 years sitting in the waiting room were approached by JG and asked if they were willing to complete a brief anonymous questionnaire for a GP audit about diet and exercise.